SoroushJaberi/Liver-Tumor-Segmentation-Using-PyTorch-DeepLearning/README.md

 "trilinear" upsampling method
 Three Output Channels instead of One to model background, liver and tumor

+We use 105 subjects for training and 13 for testing

 # GPU: NVIDIA GeForce GTX 1050 Ti